ErikaJacobs/Consumer-Complaints/README.md

 ```/usr/bin/python3 --version```

 ## Directions
 After downloading a copy of this repository, place a "complaints.csv" file in the input folder within the main repository directory.
+Once this is complete, the code can be run.

 The file "complaints.csv" can contain any columns in any order.
 However, the complaints.csv file *must* include the following columns in order to run successfully:
 * Date received
 * Product
 * Company

+The output of the code execution will be placed in the output folder within the main repository directory shortly after the code is run.
+The output will also be a csv file, featuring the following fields (In this order from left to right):
+* Product
+* Year
+* Number of Complaints
+* Number of Companies
+* Largest Percentage of Complaints From Single Company

 ## How To Run
 To run the code for this project, type the following code into a Linux command line: